Washington District

 District-Level NCES Analysis

 Washington District operates 53 public schools serving 37,572 students, placing it among the larger districts in Utah.
-The school portfolio breaks down into 40 other, 5 high, 5 middle, 3 elementary schools, giving families a clear picture of grade-band coverage before they move, rent, or enrol.
-Aggregated across those campuses, enrollment totals 36,504 pupils using the NCES Common Core of Data (CCD) 2022-23 release, and the district is geographically located in Washington County County.
+The school portfolio breaks down into 40 combined, 5 high, 5 middle, 3 elementary schools, giving families a clear picture of grade-band coverage across a sizeable portfolio before they move, rent, or enrol.
+These enrollment and school figures come from the NCES Common Core of Data (CCD) 2024-25 release, and the district is based in Washington County.

-Academic infrastructure includes 7 of 53 schools offering Advanced Placement (54 AP courses district-wide), a 468.8:1 student-counselor ratio, above the 250:1 ASCA recommendation, and 32.9% chronic absenteeism from the 2021-22 Civil Rights Data Collection.
+Academic infrastructure includes 7 of 53 schools offering Advanced Placement (54 AP courses district-wide), a 468.8:1 student-counselor ratio, above both the ASCA benchmark and the roughly 408:1 national average, and 32.9% chronic absenteeism from the 2021-22 Civil Rights Data Collection.
 Demographically, the student body averages 72.8% White, 19.5% Hispanic or Latino, 0.7% Asian across the district's schools.
+Its most demographically mixed campus is Millcreek High, with a diversity index of 60.4/100.

 Washington District school enrollment varies 77× across entities

 Washington District school enrollment ranges from 35 students (lowest) to 2,693 students (highest), a spread of 2,658 students.
-That ratio is among the widest observed and reflects extreme enrollment heterogeneity — the district operates both small specialty programs and large comprehensive campuses inside a single budgeting unit.
+That ratio is an extreme outlier spread — among the widest gaps observed anywhere in this dataset.
 Per-school staffing ratios, programme availability, and capital-renovation cycles often diverge inside the same district based on enrollment shape.

 Source: NCES Common Core of Data NCES Common Core of Data